codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 1. Turn on or off the options as needed.
 1. Continue with

-### Defining access to Git repositories
+### Define access to Git repositories for pipeline YAMLs
-If enabled or disabled defined access to pipeline definitions by Git repositories, you can configure more fine-grained restrictions through the integrations settings for your [Git provider]({{site.baseurl}}/docs/integrations/git-providers/).
+If access to pipeline definitions are defined by Git repositories, you can configure more fine-grained restrictions through the integrations settings for your [Git provider]({{site.baseurl}}/docs/integrations/git-providers/).

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon and then select **Account Settings**.
 1. From Configuration on the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.